SAMM (Safety Always Matters Most)

-At Wheaton College, we believe that student health and safety is a responsibility shared by all members of the Wheaton community, and that our obligation as a community is to act with care and respect for each other; this is embodiment of the SAMM philosophy.
+The College believes that student health and safety is a responsibility shared by all members of the Wheaton community, and that our obligation as a community is to act with care and respect for each other; this is embodiment of the SAMM philosophy.

-The student’s failure to meet with a designated College representative or failure to complete recommended follow-up steps in an appropriate and timely manner ordinarily will result in disciplinary action under the College's alcohol policy.
+The student’s failure to meet with a designated College representative or failure to complete recommended follow-up steps in an appropriate and timely manner typically will result in disciplinary action under the College’s alcohol policy.

 Depending upon the circumstances of a particular incident, other students, student groups, or organizations might be required to meet with a designated representative of the College and to complete follow-up steps.
 Failure to do so may result in disciplinary action.